ZixiQu/Trader/README.md

 ### Jinyan Yi (Alex)

-To be filled.
+- **Feature Implementation**: Designed and implemented the new **Bonds Trading** module (including the dedicated `/bonds` page), expanding the platform's asset diversity.
+This involved full-stack development from frontend UI components to backend API integration and database schema validation.

+- **Quality Assurance & Testing**: Conducted rigorous testing of the entire trading flow, identifying and fixing critical bugs related to transaction consistency and UI responsiveness.
+Verified system resilience against container restarts and database failovers.

+- **Presentation & Documentation**: Led the creation of project presentation materials and the final demo video.
+Structured the narrative to effectively showcase technical achievements like containerization, orchestration, and stateful design.

 ## Lessons Learned

 Through building and deploying this project, we gained practical experience across containerization, orchestration, backend workflows, and deployment pipelines.

 - Containerization with Docker, especially using Docker Compose, allows multi-service applications to be set up and configured efficiently, improving performance, consistency, and maintainability.
 - Using a multi-stage Dockerfile significantly reduces the production image size and makes the build process cleaner and more optimized.
 - Deploying on DigitalOcean Kubernetes revealed that managed K8s provides a powerful and convenient IaaS experience, but the cost can be high for student or small-scale projects.
 - Working with Prisma introduced challenges related to schema generation and database migrations during containerization and orchestration.
 Through this, we developed a deeper understanding of how Prisma workflows integrate with different environments and how to prepare future applications for similar setups.
 - Kubernetes provided valuable insights into deploying real applications on a cluster, managing pods, handling restarts, and understanding containerized workloads at scale.
 - Due to time limitations, not all planned application features were fully implemented.
 The project will continue to be improved in the future with additional functionality and refinements.